 - Robin Layne Band – free performances featuring a mix of Latin, Jazz and African tunes at the Performance Works venue on the Saturday at 1:00 and 2:10 pm.

-Other Winterruption activities on February 17-19 included children’s activities, crafts, maple taffy-making opportunities and art exhibits to admire.
+Other Winterruption activities from years ago included children’s activities, crafts, maple taffy-making opportunities and art exhibits to admire.
 This was all in addition to Granville Island’s usual collection of interesting shops and things to do including the famous Granville Island Public Market.

 For more ideas on things to do in February, check out Vancouver’s Calendar of Events.